 A useful analogy here is the design of buildings.
 Over time, architects have gradually learned how to design taller buildings as they gained knowledge from past experiences.
 If an 18th century architect, on the other hand, had just up and decided to out of the blue build the Burj Khalifa, which at least for now is the world’s tallest building, it surely would have been a disaster.
 Of course this is the extreme case, but much like for tall humans, it holds that unusually tall buildings miss out on the same extent of optimization as buildings of more common heights.

 What about height in the long term?
 As noted above, the general trend in nature is gradually upwards.
-Yet the laws of scaling do eventually begin to apply downward pressure, as explained in the next chapter.
+Yet the laws of scaling do eventually begin to apply downward pressure.
 Beyond even this though, mass extinctions tend to be less kind to the largest species, the dinosaurs being the classic example.
 This is known as the Lilliput Effect.
 Environmental changes that could cause mass extinctions include famines, epidemics, natural disasters, asteroid collisions, and climate change perhaps from global warming or cooling.

 Some have actually suggested that we should intentionally shrink the human race to reduce our environmental toll and decrease the risk of famines.
-But there are counter arguments to this made in the final chapter, one being that there are other more crucial cultural and technological advancement to thwart such disasters.
+But there are counter arguments, one being that there are other more crucial cultural and technological advancement to thwart such disasters.
 In the event these are sufficient, perhaps we will in fact continue to grow taller, as per Cope’s rule.

 Hone DWE, Benton MJ.
 The evolution of large size: how does Cope’s Rule work?
 Trends Ecol Evol.
 2005;20(1).